 LEARN MORE

-Now you've got the two hard drives connected and got disk cloning software, it's time to execute the cloning process.
-When cloning a hard drive, mostly from HDD to SSD, there are five procedures you should perform to complete the cloning.
-But don't worry if it's too cumbersome, follow the guide below and you'll find it clear and easy.
+Now that you've connected the two hard drives and installed disk cloning software, it's time to execute the cloning process.
+Cloning a hard drive, often from an HDD to an SSD, involves five key procedures that can be completed with ease by following a clear guide.

 Step 1.
 Right-click the Start button and select Disk Management.

 Step 2.
-In the Disk Management window, you could see there are two disks.
-Right-click the hard drive you want to initialize, and then click "Initialize Disk".
-If the disk is listed as Offline, first right-click it and select Online.
+To initialize a hard drive, open the Disk Management window, right-click the hard drive you want to initialize, and select "Initialize Disk".
+If the disk is listed as Offline, first right-click it and select Online before initializing it.

 For Users Who Want to Clone from MBR to GPT or Vice Versa:

 Step 1.
-Click "Tools" on the right side of the interface, then choose "clone" or "system clone".
+To clone your system, click on the "Tools" option located on the right side of the interface, and then select either "clone" or "system clone".

 Step 2.
 Then Qiling backup will let you choose the source disk.
-Tick the source disk and click the Next butto
+Tick the source disk and click the Next button to continue.

-At this step, the software will inform you that the cloning process would erase and delete all data and disk layout on the target disk.
-If you're using an old hard drive that has data on it, make a backup before cloning.
-When you're aware of the risk, take precautions, and click "Continue" to start the cloning process.
+The software will inform you that cloning will erase and delete all data and disk layout on the target disk.
+If you're using an old hard drive with data, make a backup before cloning.
+Once you're aware of the risk, take precautions and click "Continue" to start the cloning process.

-This process makes sense when you perform a system clone.
-No matter whether you want to keep both disks or only keep the new disk, you could follow the guide to boot from the cloned hard drive.
+When performing a system clone, the process makes sense whether you plan to keep both disks or only the new one.
+You can follow the guide to boot from the cloned hard drive.

 Case 1.
 If you want to keep both the old disk and the new disk